 5. Save your beach holiday for winter

-In fact, the sunshine brings a wealth of health benefits.
-It keeps your bones healthy (thank you vitamin D).
-It fights off Seasonal Affective Disorder.
-It boosts your overall happiness and well-being.
+The sunshine brings a wealth of health benefits.
+It keeps your bones healthy (thanks, vitamin D); it fights off Seasonal Affective Disorder, and it boosts your overall happiness and well-being.
 What more do we need to say?
 Book that winter sun holiday right now.
 Besides, having something to look forward to will keep you going.

 6. Take a little summer with you